Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/01/testing-the-in-progress-chess-game.md

     - Process
 tags:
     - Complexity
+description: Uses a chess metaphor to explain why exhaustive testing of highly configurable legacy systems is impossible and advocates for simplified configurations and frequent releases.
 ---

 Last October, I was asked why releases of a legacy system were so hit and miss.
 There were a couple of reasons for the flaky releases, which I have summarised below.
 When you judge the quality of the metaphors, please bear in mind that these were invented off-the-cuff.